 Teaching & Art Workshops

-Danielle was an experienced art workshop leader before she returned to university in 2012, completing a Post Compulsory - Post Graduate Certificate in Education (PGCE) and taught on the Art and Design BTEC Foundation studies (Level 3 and 4) Course at Blackpool and Fylde College, teaching;- drawing, painting, print, textiles, fashion and mixed media (2011-2012).
-These images demonstrate the varied work I was delivering; collage into explored abstraction, drawing with scissors, still life with mixed media and etching print.
+Danielle since 2004 has been an experienced art workshop leader before she graduated, since her study at Manchester University.
+In 2012, she returned to University of Blackburn, completing a Post Compulsory - Post Graduate Certificate in Education (PGCE) teaching on the Art and Design BTEC Foundation studies course (Level 3 and 4) at Blackpool and Fylde College, delivering taught sessions and guidance with;- drawing, painting, print, textiles, fashion and mixed media (2011-2012).

-Alfresco is a family oriented Music and Art Festival event, all childrens activities are free once on site.
+Alfresco Music and Art Festival is a family oriented Music and Art Festival event, all children's activities were free once on site in the festival.
 Danielle held her Yappers Chappers Designs jewellery stall and ran art workshops for three years, utilising old festival & music flyers as a starting point for the participants to create two dimensional and three dimensional origami and artworks within a competition.
 Winners of the competition won jewellery from the Yappers Chappers Designs stall and had their photos taken for the facebook page;- https://www.facebook.com/YappersChappersDesigns